Dealing With Dry Eye

 Treating Dry Eye

 There are a number of treatments available for dry eye.
 Visit our office, and we’ll happily go through all your options with you.
+Everyone's eyes are different and we treat each patient on a case by case basis.

 Artificial tears are over-the-counter eye drops designed to lubricate your eyes the same way tears would.
 These drops are a very effective short-term solution for relieving dry eye symptoms.